 A Danish running phenomenon who owned the 800 meters for a decade, breaking the world record three times in a single season.

-Wilson Kipketer's story is one of transcendent talent and complicated nationality.
-Born in Kenya, he moved to Denmark as a student and eventually adopted the country as his own, competing under its flag.
-On the track, he was pure, controlled fury.
-In an astonishing 1997 season, he broke the 800-meter world record not once, but three times, cementing a time that would stand for over a decade.
-His running style was distinctive—a relentless, front-running tempo that dared the world to keep up.
-For three years, he was literally unbeatable over the distance.
-Though Olympic gold eluded him due to citizenship issues in 1996 and a bout of illness in 2000, his trio of consecutive World Championship titles from 1995 to 1999 solidified his status as one of the greatest middle-distance runners in history.
+Wilson Kipketer broke the 800-meter world record three times in 1997, setting a mark that stood for over a decade.
+Born in Kenya, he moved to Denmark as a student and competed under its flag.
+His running style was a relentless, front-running tempo that dared the world to keep up.
+For three years, he was unbeatable over the distance.
+Olympic gold eluded him due to citizenship issues in 1996 and illness in 2000.
+He won three consecutive World Championship titles from 1995 to 1999.

 1965–1980